newaeonweb/responsiveboilerplate/README.md

 =======================================================================

-A lightweight (3kb) micro-framework, elegant and minimalistic CSS3 grid system, made with only one container and 12 columns.
+A lightweight (3kb) micro-library, elegant and minimalistic CSS3 grid system, made with only one container and 12 columns.
 It`s very easy to use and understand, pre-packed with some extra css helpers for mobile devices.

 -----------------------------------------------------------------------
 <h1>Features Version 2.3.1</h1>